If you are a nurse and would like to learn more about wound care and become wound certified, please contact us at

-Pictured above is an eschar from a pressure ulcer.
+Pictured left is an eschar from a pressure ulcer.
 Eschars result from tissue necrosis and death; they are usually black and dry.
 They can be firmly adherent to the wound or lifting.
-Eschars also result from burns especially thermal or electric burns.
+Eschars also result from burns; especially thermal or electric burns.

-The above eschar is lifting and is debrided off given the underlying infection below.
+The eschar is lifting and is debrided off given the underlying infection below.

 Hypergranulation or proud tissue is an overgrowth of granulation tissue above the height or border of the skin edge.
 It is unclear why this process actually happens in wounds.
 Hypergranulation tissue is usually friable and bleeds and must be dealt with.
 Wounds cannot heal with hypergranulation because it limits the ability for epithelial cells to migrate across the wound bed and lay down collagen and epithelium.

-As shown above application of silver nitrate to the tissue bed cauterizes the hypergranulation tissue and causes it to regress.
+As shown left, application of silver nitrate to the tissue bed cauterizes the hypergranulation tissue and causes it to regress.

-The above picture is post application of silver nitrate.
+The picture on the left is post application of silver nitrate.
 Wounds may also be debrided to remove the hypergranulation tissue.

-As wounds heal epithelium forms on top of granulation tissue.
-In this wound above a large area of epithelium has formed where there was previously a large open sacral ulcer.
+As wounds heal, epithelium forms on top of granulation tissue.
+In the wound pictured to the left, a large area of epithelium has formed where there was previously a large open sacral ulcer.
 You can also see epithelial islands being laid upon the granulation tissue.
 Chronic wounds should be classified as re-epithelialized not healed, when closed, as they may reopen.